Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Matchup vs. Philadelphia

-- Brady's 339.3 passing yards per game in three matchups against the Eagles are 59.8 more yards than his over/under in Sunday's game.
+- Brady averages 339.3 passing yards per game in three matchups against the Eagles, 64.8 more yards than his over/under in Sunday's game.

-- Brady threw multiple touchdown passes in two of those games against the Eagles.
+- Brady has multiple touchdown passes in two of those matchups against the Eagles.

 - Note: Brady's stats vs. Eagles date back to 2016.

-- The 233.9 passing yards the Eagles allow per game makes them the NFL's ninth-ranked pass defense this season.
+- The Eagles have the NFL's ninth-ranked pass defense this season, surrendering 233.9 yards per game through the air.

-- The Eagles have conceded 28 passing TDs this year (1.6 per game), ranking them 21st among NFL defenses.
+- The Eagles have surrendered 28 touchdowns through the air (1.6 per game).
+They are 21st in the league in that category.

 Recent Performances